WeInfuse/updox/README.md

 ```

 ### Response
-By default we return `Updox::Models::Model.from_response`
+By default we usually return `Updox::Models::Model.from_response`

-This class throws if throw an exception on bad responses with a parsed error.
+This class throws if throw an exception on non 200 responses with a parsed error.

+Updox usually returns a `200` with error information even on things like `Unauthorized`.
+So you may have to check the updox status via `successful?` method.

-If successful it adds helper methods and converts each to the respective class.
+If HTTP 200 it adds helper methods and converts each to the respective class.

 The raw response is stored in the resulting model but you can get the raw response by setting config option to false